 - underlying medical conditions

-Hospitalization is rarely needed for people who suffer from OCPD, unless an extreme or severe stressor or stressful life event occurs which increases the compulsive behaviors to an extent where regular daily activites are halted or present possible risks of harm to the patient.
-Hospitalization may also be needed when the obsessive thoughts do not allow the individual to conduct any usual activities, paralyzing them in bed or with their accompanying compulsive behaviors.
+Hospitalization is rarely needed for people who suffer from OCPD unless an extreme or severe stressor or stressful life event occurs that increases the compulsive behaviors to an extent where regular daily activites are halted or they present possible risks of harm to the patient.
+Hospitalization may also be needed when the obsessive thoughts do not allow the individual to conduct any usual activities, paralyzing them in bed or with accompanying compulsive behaviors.